Industry40Lab/ErgoBot_AI/README.md

 <hr>
 ## LLM implementation in ROS2

 In this project, the LLM implemented to classify the operator intent and to ease the communication between the oprator and the robot.
 The package related to this task is the <a href="https://github.com/Industry40Lab/ErgoBot_AI/tree/main/llm_communicator">llm_communicator</a>.
-To implement this part of the project we used, we used **OLLAMA3.2** model.<br>
+To implement this part of the project we used, we used <a href="https://github.com/ollama/ollama/tree/main
+">**OLLAMA3.2**</a> model.<br>

 This package has two main objectives: